Skincare

 • Tan-Luxe The Face Illuminating Self-Tan Drops

-the face-specific option that reads as a natural flush instead of obvious self-tanner. worth it if you've ever had a self-tanner make your face a completely different color than your body.
+the face-specific option that reads as a natural flush instead of obvious self-tanner.

 After